Siege of Petersburg: Confederate

-Beauregard's Department of North Carolina and Southern Virginia had four depleted divisions commanded by Maj.
-Gens.
-Robert Ransom Jr., Robert F. Hoke, and William H. C. Whiting, and Brig.
-Gen. Alfred H. Colquitt.
-(Later in the campaign, Beauregard's department was expanded and reorganized to consist of the divisions of Maj.
-Gens.
-Hoke and Bushrod Johnson).
+Beauregard's Department of North Carolina and Southern Virginia had four depleted divisions commanded by major generals Robert Ransom Jr., Robert F. Hoke, William H. C. Whiting, and Brigadier General Alfred H. Colquitt.
+(Later in the campaign, Beauregard's department was expanded and reorganized to consist of the divisions of major generals Hoke and Bushrod Johnson).

 Comparison between Union and Confederate armies

 Grant's armies were significantly larger than Lee's during the campaign, although the strengths varied.
 During the initial assaults on the city, 15,000 Federal troops faced about 5,400 men under Beauregard.
 By June 18, the Federal strength exceeded 67,000 against the Confederate 20,000.
 More typical of the full campaign was in mid-July, when 70,000 Union troops faced 36,000 Confederates around Petersburg, and 40,000 men under Butler faced 21,000 around Richmond.
 The Union Army, despite suffering horrific losses during the Overland Campaign, was able to replenish its soldiers and equipment, taking advantage of garrison troops from Washington, D.C., and the increasing availability of African-American soldiers.
-By the end of the siege, Grant had 125,000 men to begin the Appomattox Campaign.
+By the end of the siege, Grant had 125,000 men to begin the Appomattox campaign.
 The Confederate army, in contrast, had difficulty replacing men lost through battle, disease, and desertion.
 As a result of this severe lack of manpower facing the Confederates, when Beauregard's men occupied the trenches around the city, there were gaps in the line of up to 5 ft between men.